StLaurentMTL/lburton12/_pages/about.md

 ---
 My name is Logan!

-I am currently a Masters of Computational Analysis and Public Policy (MSCAPP) at the University of Chicago, where I work in the intersection of computer science, economemetrics, and machine learning to analyze and address pressing social problems.
-I am a Computational Social Scientists with particular interest in using forecasting and agent-based modelling to analyze election dynamics and macroeconomic trends, particularly in China and the Indo-Pacific region.
+I am currently a Masters of Computational Analysis and Public Policy (MSCAPP) student at the University of Chicago, where I work in the intersection of Computer Science, Econometrics, and Machine Learning to analyze and address pressing social problems.
+I am a Computational Social Scientist with particular interest in using forecasting and agent-based modelling to analyze election dynamics and macroeconomic trends, particularly in China and the Indo-Pacific region.

-Prior to the University of Chicago, I was an Economist working for the Center for Medicare and Medicaid Innovation on the pilot payment program ACO Primary Care Flex and as analyst for antitrust litigation in Washington D.C.
+Prior to the University of Chicago, I was an economist working for the Center for Medicare and Medicaid Innovation on the pilot payment program ACO Primary Care Flex and as an analyst for antitrust litigation in Washington D.C.

-Besides researching, I like to compose music for the piano and guitar or train for marathons or long-distance bike rides.
+Besides working, you can mostly likely find me composing music for the piano and guitar or training for marathons and long-distance bike rides.